Cohomological finiteness conditions for a class of metabelian groups

 We now assume that Theorem A holds when $M'$ is a tensor product of $\mathbb{Z}[1/k]$ and $l-1$ other components.
 In particular then $P$ is of type $FP_{m'}$, where $m'=\min\{rk(Q_i): 2\leq i\leq l\}$, and so $P$ is of type $FP_m$, since $m\leq m'$.
 This completes the proof of Theorem A. \end{proof}

 Hence we have proved that $G_n$ is of type $FP_{n+1}$.
-To see that this statement is sharp, we appeal to the fact (\cite{K96}, Theorem B) that the `only if' direction of the Bieri-Groves conjecture holds in the split extension case.
+To see that this statement is sharp, we appeal to \cite[Theorem B]{K96} where it is proved that the `only if' direction of the Bieri--Groves conjecture holds in the split extension case.
 This implies that $A$ is $(n+1)$-tame.
-However it is not $(n+2)$-tame, since and $[w], [v_0],\ldots, [v_n]\in\Sigma_A^c$ by (\cite{BS80}, Proposition 2.1), since, by Lemma 4.3, $A\neq A_v$ for all $v\in V$.
+However, using the fact that the $v_i$ (as characters of $Q$) are restrictions of valuations, we deduce from \cite[Theorem 2.1]{BS81} that it is not $(n+2)$-tame, since and $[v_*], [v_0],\ldots, [v_n]\in\Sigma_A^c$ , and $A\neq A_v$ for all $v\in V$.